California mass shooting: 6 dead, 12 injured in Sacramento

 “We’re asking for the public’s help in helping us to identify the suspects in this,” Lester said.
 Asked if authorities were searching for one or more than one suspects, Lester told reporters that she did not know.

-“We are currently working to determine what, if any, relation these events have to the shooting,” the department said in the statement.

-Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire in the city of about 525,000 people located 75 miles (120 kilometers) from San Francisco.
+Police announced in a statement that investigators were aware of a video on social media that appeared to show an altercation before the shooting, but did not yet know whether it was relevant to their investigation.

-Kelsey Schar, 18, was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
+Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.

 Her friend, Madalyn Woodard, said she saw a crowd in the street scatter amid the gunfire and a girl who appeared to have been shot in the arm laying on the ground.
 Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.